 - Lemon slices for garnish

 Tips for Fresh Asparagus

 When I purchase asparagus, I like to buy the thin stalks, as they are often more tender and they are not woody like thick asparagus can be.

 If you buy thick asparagus, you may want to peel the skin off of it before you begin to cook it.
 The skin is where the woodiness can be.

 How to Make Sauteed Asparagus with Lemon Sauce

 - Slice off the fibrous ends of the asparagus.
 While many people snap the ends off, this causes a lot of food waste.
 Instead, just cut an inch off the bottom.
 If you are using asparagus stalks thicker than your pinkie, use a peeler to remove the peel two or three inches from the end.

 - In a large, heavy-bottomed pan, melt the butter over medium heat.

-- Place the asparagus in the pan.
+- Place the asparagus in a single layer in the pan.
 Use the back of a spatula to roll the asparagus to ensure even cooking.

-- Cook the asparagus long enough until the stalks deepen in color and become fork-tender.
+- Cook the asparagus long enough until the stalks deepen in color and become crisp tender.
 Exactly how long to saute asparagus depends on the thickness.
 Try to use stalks that are roughly the same diameter so all the asparagus will finish cooking at the same time.

 - Remove the asparagus onto a wire rack over paper towels to drain.